parryc/thevoid/templates/leflan/language_lithuanian.md

 _at_ - to come (future), e.g. *at*eiga, to come
 _į_ - outward prefix, e.g. *į*sakyti, to command
+_ne_ - not/NEG marker.
+May cause PERF prefix (whichever it may be for a verb) to be dropped.
 _nebe_ - no longer
 _pa_ - a little bit (for verbs of movement), e.g. *pa*lipti, climb a little bit _per_ - across (for verbs of movement)